International Overdose Awareness Day is August 31

 You can get additional resources and see what people across the globe are doing to raise awareness and reduce stigma by searching #EndOverdose, #OverdoseAware and #IOAD on social media.

-See our blog post, Overdoses, Naloxone and the Georgia 911 Medical Amnesty Law, for in-depth information on the signs of a drug overdose and how you should respond in an emergency situation to save a life.
-For an informative one-page reference guide to additional information, see our Inspired newsletters on Prescription Drug Misuse, Cleaning Out the Medicine Cabinet and Prescription Medication Storage & Disposal.
+For an informative one-page reference guide on the signs of a drug overdose and how you should respond in an emergency situation to save a life, review our Inspired newsletter on Overdose Prevention.
+Additional resources include our materials on Prescription Drug Misuse, Cleaning Out the Medicine Cabinet and Prescription Medication Storage & Disposal.

 Share This